rbsexton/sockpuppet/UserGuide.md

 These are all it takes to get up and going.
 Forth polls via the system calls.
 This level of complexity provides clean separation between device management user code and simplifies code reuse across projects.

-- Level 1 - Level 0, with interrupts for WFI support.
+- Level 1 - Level 0, with interrupts and buffered IO.
 Pending stream I/O must wake the CPU.

 - Level 2 - Putchar/EMIT,  CharsAvailable/KEY?, Getchar/KEY.
 IO Devices that generate interrupts and return a status code to indicate that the calling task should yield/pause.